barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server.md

 **Resume after HITL/Flex Task Submission:** Once the operator submits via `/api/v1/flex/run.resume`, the client should open a fresh stream with the same `threadId` and set `constraints.resumeRunId` to the previous `runId`.
 The coordinator will rehydrate the persisted plan, emit `plan_generated`/`node_complete` frames, validate the stored output, and finish with `complete`.
 Declines go through `/api/v1/flex/tasks/:taskId/decline`, triggering policy-defined fail paths without attempting resume.

+**Facet goal predicates.** Envelopes may include an optional `goal_condition` array.
+Each entry names the facet being inspected, points to a path within that facet payload, and supplies the shared Condition DSL envelope.
+The runtime ANDs the entries together—callers can require multiple facets to satisfy their predicates before the run is marked complete while still keeping the planner contracts immutable.

 Example `curl` invocation:

 ```bash